khuang16/Pages-Starter-React-Blog-12.6/README.md

 git clone https://github.com/YextSolutions/pages-starter-react-blog.git
 cd pages-starter-react-blog
 npm install
+npm run dev
 ```

 ### Useful commands

+#### Primary Commands for Development
 `yext init` - Authenticates the Yext CLI with your Yext account

-`npm run dev` - runs your code against a local dev server using Vite
+`npm run dev` - runs your code against a local dev server using Vite and pulls down data from your Yext Knowledge Graph

+`npm run build:serve` - runs a production build of your site which mirrors the production environment.
+Running this command is recommended before committing your code and initiating a new deploy.

+#### Other CLI Commands
 - All stream documents come from the `localData` folder
 - You can visit either of these urls out of the box
   - http://localhost:3000/index/123